Skip to main content

 2

-In BigQuery storage costs are visible at dataset level using resource_id / resource_name. they’re not visible at billing level per table.
-To automatically add labels at the table level, you can use the following configuration: Apply labels at the model level in dbt to tag BigQuery tables:
+In BigQuery, storage costs are visible at the dataset level using resource_id / resource_name, but they are not visible at the billing level per table.
+To add labels at the table level, apply them in your dbt model config:

 {{